Mineral Sunscreen vs. Chemical

 - Chemical sunscreen actives not only affect your health, but are also known to cause viruses in coral reefs, threatening up to 10% of the world’s coral communities*.

-Mineral sunblocks, like all Soleil Toujours products, on the other hand, are created from two natural minerals derived from the earth: titanium dioxide and zinc oxide.
+Mineral sunscreens, like many Soleil Toujours products, on the other hand, are created from two naturally sourced minerals derived from the earth: titanium dioxide and zinc oxide.

 - They are referred to as “physical” sunscreens because they do not penetrate the skin, and reflect and scatter UV rays on contact.